source-health/source-demo-frame-plugin/README.md

 this project we have two simple iframe html files with accompanying Typescript
 scripts:

-1. demo_plugin.html - this performs the SourceBridge handshake and displays the context and application token it has received from the parent window.
+1. demo_plugin.html - this performs the Source Bridge handshake and displays the context and application token it has received from the parent window.
 2. backend_demo_plugin.html - this takes the Source application token and submits it to a simple demo backend API which verifies the token and returns the